BwhelanKK/Cook4One/README.md

 I would like to add some sample recipes, with images.

 ## Testing

-This has been tested in Chrome, Firefox and Opera.
+This has been tested in Chrome, Edge, Firefox and Opera.
 They were tested on all viewport sizes and there were no issues with any browder.

 ### Validator Testing